jadecobra/python_tdd_exercises/source/how_to/calculator.rst

   ``subtract`` returns :ref:`None` and the test expects ``x-y``

-* When I change the `return statement`_ to return the difference between the inputs
+* When I make the :ref:`function<functions>` return the difference between the inputs

   .. code-block:: python